 - Classes must first attain a sufficient enrollment level, and a senior may not take the place of a paying student in courses with enrollment limits.

 - Senior citizens must pay relevant administration and course fees.
 Suitable evidence of eligibility may be required before a waiver can be issued.

 - Depending on your desired courses and academic background, you may be asked to complete the skills assessment.

-*Vermont citizens who are 65 years or older are eligible for a tuition waiver at any Vermont State College institution through the summer semester 2016.
+*Vermont citizens who are 65 years or older are able to audit one class per semester with no tuition charge and take additional courses at a reduced tuition rate at any Vermont State College institution beginning with the fall semester 2016.
+Charges for additional courses are set at the rate of 50% of the charged tuition.
 Participants are responsible for the $75 administrative fee and any fees associated with the course.
 To be eligible, senior citizens must be non-matriculated (not seeking a degree) and qualify for CCV’s in-state tuition rate.